Idaho Springs, Colorado

-The City of Idaho Springs is the Statutory City that is the most populous municipality in Clear Creek County, Colorado, United States.
+The City of Idaho Springs is the statutory city that is the most populous municipality in Clear Creek County, Colorado, United States.
 Idaho Springs is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
-As of the 2010 census it had a population of 1,717.
+As of the 2020 United States census it had a population of 1,782.
 Idaho Springs is located in Clear Creek Canyon, in the mountains upstream from Golden, some 30 mi west of Denver.